BCK1991/carND/Assignment3-Behavioral_Cloning/writeup_template.md

 I then also included left and right camera images so that the vehicle would learn to recovery when it goes out of the track.
-These images are from left and the right cameras:
+These images are from left and the right cameras (not the same part of the circuit):

 ![alt text][image8]